Four Artist Groups Win Grants to Advance Role of Arts in Social Change

 HowlRound Announces Winning Proposals for Convenings in Boston

-BOSTON—October 3, 2017— HowlRound, a free and open platform for theatremakers worldwide, today announced the selection of four proposals to host convenings with key stakeholders from the theatre community nationwide aimed at advancing the role of the arts as a catalyst for social change.
+Boston—3 October 2017—HowlRound, a free and open platform for theatremakers worldwide, today announced the selection of four proposals to host convenings with key stakeholders from the theatre community nationwide.
+These convenings will be aimed at advancing the role of the arts as a catalyst for social change.
 The convenings will take place from December 2017 to March 2019 at Emerson College in Boston.
-Portions of each convening will be livestreamed on HowlRound TV at www.HowlRound.com/tv.
+Portions of each convening will be livestreamed on HowlRound TV at www.howlround.com/tv.

-HowlRound has hosted twenty convenings to date bringing together a total of over 600 theatremakers on a range of topics including: ensemble theatremaking, the intersection between the non-profit and commercial theatre, the arts and the military, aesthetics of Latinx theatremaking, and the opportunities and challenges facing trans theatre artists, to name a few.
+HowlRound has hosted twenty convenings to date, bringing together a total of over six hundred theatremakers on a range of topics including ensemble theatremaking, the intersection between non-profit and commercial theatre, the arts and the military, aesthetics of Latinx theatremaking, and the opportunities and challenges facing trans theatre artists.

 The winning proposals, selected from a total of 43 submissions following the announcement of the HowlRound Challenge, an open call for ideas earlier this year, are as follows: